Aphelion™ Lab: Image Analysis Software for Non-Experts in Imaging

 A preview of results is always available following each step of the Object Extraction task to enable user adjustment of parameters before execution of the next process.

 The Object Editing task provides tools for modifying the set of objects that have been extracted.
 Adding, removing, and altering objects can be easily performed using mouse operations.
+An automatic edge tracing tool helps user to quickly and accurately outline the objects.
 An undo function is always available to go back to the previous step of the editing process.
 Using these tools, no image is too complex to be analyzed.

 Aphelion Lab’s computing of object measurements is very quick and is transparent to the user.
 Measurements are displayed in a grid format for the objects that were detected or drawn in the previous steps.
 Grid rows correspond to objects while columns correspond to their measurement values.
 The interface (see right) displays the grid, its associated image, its objects (as an overlay on the image), and a chart that displays a histogram or scatter plot of object measurement values (i.e., values in a grid column).
 Any object can be highlighted simultaneously in both the image overlay and the grid by clicking on the object in either the overlay or the object’s row in the grid.
 Selecting a grid column and clicking the Histogram button will display the histogram for the measurement values in that column.
 An export feature saves grid data in Microsoft® Excel® or CSV file format.